Our Appeals Attorneys Handle Your Case With Care

 Appellate procedures are vastly different from trial procedures.
 First, most appeals are decided without ever having oral argument.
 The appellate judges assigned to your case will read the briefs submitted by each party.
 Ultimately, the appellate court will decide whether or not a hearing is necessary.
 Briefing format must adhere strictly to the rules and deadlines outlined by the court.
 All too often, a matter is delayed or lost on appeal because of a party’s failure to follow the proper procedure.

-During the appeal process, our South Jordan appellate attorneys remain entirely accessible to our clients.
+During the appeal process, our South Jordan appellate lawyers remain entirely accessible to our clients.
 We understand that our clients are often frustrated and tired with the legal process after going through a long trial.
 Appeals can be expensive and generally take months to resolve.
-Hiring us to handle your appeal allows for peace of mind knowing that someone with experience will efficiently move your case forward.
+Hiring our appellate lawyers to handle your case allows for peace of mind knowing that someone with experience will efficiently move your case forward.

 Preserving Errors for Appeal

 Just as you would only eat fruit that has been properly preserved or fresh enough that it has not gone rotten, you generally would not (and cannot) appeal a mistake by the trial court that has not been preserved.
 Issue preservation is one of the most important aspects of an appeal.

 To preserve an issue for appeal, it needs to be raised to the trial court in a manner sufficient for the trial court to rule on it.
 No matter how strong you think your case may be, with few exceptions, an appellate court won’t decide the merits of an issue that is not preserved.
 This means that the arguments and objections made at trial can make or break an appeal.